When your Art Arrives

 I am always pleased when someone decides they want to live with my pictures on their walls, so ... thank you!

 When your prints arrive, be careful with them!
-While the 250gsm paper is substantial, when handling the larger sizes in particular, avoid twisting and kinking the paper.
+Handle your prints by the edges, and avoid rubbing the printed surface as it can be marked, (fingernail rubs can leave a mark).
+Keep the interleaf paper over the print surface while storing.
+While the paper is substantial, when handling the larger sizes in particular, avoid twisting and kinking the paper.
 Look at them, adore them, but don't hold a glass of red wine over them, it is paper, (clean table and clean hands is a given), then put them back in the packaging to protect and transport to your picture framer.

-Now the framing.
 Some people have a strong idea of what they want with their picture framing, and most don't.
 I struggle with choosing matt board colours and frames, so I simplify it to a more classic combination.
 I choose a matt board that is white, but a slightly darker white than the print paper.
 The frame is always timber or black.
 But, if you have a vision, always follow your vision, go for it!
 Framing prices can vary widely, so you can get a ballpark price off a few framers, by telling them the print sizes you are getting.
-Another option is to look online for pre-made frames in 'A sizes' or at Ikea etc. My tip: get it framed by a professional.
+There are also Picture Framers online and you can price and order on their websites.
+Another option is to look online for pre-made frames in 'A sizes' or at stores like Ikea etc. My tip: get it framed by a professional.

 The window cut in your matt board should display the 'title line' and some breathing space around the other 3 sides. .... as shown in the picture below.